Bomb (The Young Ones): Plot

-The episode opens with footage of a US Air Force B-1 Lancer bomber dropping a payload, revealed to be a huge red atom bomb that lands into the quartet's house and it didn't blow up.
-Neil fails to notice the real reason for an enormous hole in the ceiling when he gets out of bed to do the breakfast, assuming that one of his flatmates had put it there somehow.
-Eventually Vyvyan points out that the atom bomb is perched against the refrigerator.
+The episode opens with footage of a US Air Force B-1 Lancer bomber dropping a payload, revealed to be a huge red atom bomb that lands in the quartet's house but doesn't detonate.
+Neil fails to notice the real reason for an enormous hole in the ceiling when he gets out of bed to make the breakfast, assuming that one of his flatmates had put it there somehow.
+Eventually Vyvyan points out that the atom bomb is perched against the refrigerator, which he noticed when he couldn't get the milk out of it earlier.
 The initial panic is diverted by the arrival of a sadistic television licence officer who wants blood, but soon the quartet returns to the emergency at hand.

-Mike tries negotiating with Libya to make a profit out of the bomb while Rick uses the bomb in attempts to make threats to the British government (his efforts at sending a threatening telegram through the Post Office fail when it turns out he has mistakenly walked into the DHSS and before that he tries calling Margaret Thatcher on the telephone at home, but erroneously believes she has 400 different phone numbers in the Telephone directory and Mike's using phone first, so he goes off to the Telephone box, but a group of insane elder women destroying it).
-Neil, ever the pragmatist, sets out his personal survival plan ("I'm going to consult the incredibly helpful Protect and Survive manual!") and Vyvyan tries to speed up the detonation procedure.
-The final tick of the clock prior to the "explosion" proves to be a little disappointing, with the bomb hatching like an egg and a small aeroplane appearing out of the bomb, flying out of the room, and circling outside the house (thus implying the bomb was merely an "egg" of the bomber).
+Mike tries negotiating with Libya and other nations and organizations to make a profit out of the bomb, while Rick uses the bomb in an attempt to make threats to the British government (his efforts at sending a threatening telegram through the Post Office fail when he mistakenly walks into the DHSS after trying to call Margaret Thatcher on the telephone at home; he erroneously believes she has 400 different phone numbers in the telephone directory.
+However, Mike is using the phone, so Rick goes to the telephone box to find that a group of insane elderly women are destroying it).
+Neil, ever the pragmatist, sets out his personal survival plan: "I'm going to consult the incredibly helpful Protect and Survive manual!", and Vyvyan tries to speed up the detonation procedure.
+The final tick of the clock prior to the "explosion" proves to be a little disappointing, with the bomb hatching like an egg and a small aeroplane bursting out of it, flying out of the room, and circling outside the house (thus implying the bomb was merely an "egg" of the bomber).